 3. Spot sourcing

-Spot sourcing is usually not planned at all and more often than not, it is performed by the end user and not a procurement professional.
+Spot sourcing is usually not planned at all and more often than not, it’s performed by the end-user and not a procurement professional.
 These are mostly made up of small orders for one-time requirements and are often performed on an immediate payment and delivery basis.

 Being a part of a business network allows buyers to quickly find what they need.
-It also gives suppliers the opportunity to win business with a quick turnaround, potentially leading to new partnerships.
+It also allows suppliers to win business with a quick turnaround, potentially leading to new partnerships.
 But spot sourcing is often an under-managed spend as a result of its ad-hoc and user-based nature.